The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-requirements.markdown

 We support several levels of quality and cleanliness, as follows.
 This list corresponds to stages in our _ingestion_ process:

-* **Raw:** The dataset as submitted, which could already be in good shape. _Our most important criteria at this stage is **unambigious provenance**._ Raw datasets will go through filtering and analysis to remove potential objectionable content.
+* **Raw:** The dataset as submitted, which could already be in good shape. _Our most important concern at this stage is **unambigious provenance**._ Raw datasets will go through filtering and analysis to remove potential objectionable content.
 However, the presence of some content in the raw data could have legal implications, such as some forms of PII and company confidential information, which may force us to reject the contribution.
 (Should this happen, we will discuss mitigation options with you.)
 * **Filtered:** A _raw_ dataset has gone through our processing pipeline to remove duplicates, filter for objectional content, etc.
 * **Structured:** A _filtered_ dataset has been reformated to be most suitable for model training (LLMs, time series, etc.), RAG patterns, and similar purposes.
 For example, JSON-formatted data is often desirable.